iDigBio/wp-leaflet-idigbio-geojson-data/README.md

 ## Search API details ##

-This queries the [iDigBio search api](https://github.com/idigbio/idigbio-search-api/wiki) for data points.
-Any
+This queries the [iDigBio search api]() for data points.
+Any attributes specified in the shortcode will be passed as a [Record query Field]().
+Only string/number parameter types are currently supported.

 [iDigBio Search API]: https://github.com/idigbio/idigbio-search-api/wiki